AmericanGeezus/TeamsFunctions/help/about_TeamsSession.md

 ## LONG DESCRIPTION

 SkypeOnline and MSOnline (AzureADv1) are the two oldest Office 365 Services.
 Creating a Session to them is not implemented very nicely.
+These CmdLets try to address this.

-The introduction of Privileged Identity Management and Privileged Access Groups further requires some manual steps that the following are trying to make simpler and provide an easier way to connect and activate your roles
+The introduction of Privileged Identity Management and Privileged Access Groups further requires some manual steps that these are trying to make simpler and provide an easier way to connect and activate your roles

 ## CmdLets